teymzz/checkBox.js/README.md

 })
 ```

-> In the code above, the ```init``` function will first run immediately the page is loaded.
+> In the code above, the ```init``` method will first run immediately the page is loaded.
 However, the code seems to be long because there is a bit of repetition.
-We can shorten this in the toggle function by taking advantage of the argument that gives an access to the ```init``` function.
+We can shorten this in the toggle method by taking advantage of the argument that gives an access to the ```init``` method.
 This code can be improved as shown below:

 ```js
 new CheckBox({